 How is your cash flow?

 Spending money you don’t have isn’t always off-limits, which is why things like small business loans and investors exist.
 But in any case, you should always know how much cash you have available, how and when you’re planning to spend it, and where you might run into issues.
-Even if you started a low investment business with a frugal mindset, it doesn't mean your business always has to run on minimal investment.
+Even if you have a small business idea with a frugal mindset, it doesn't mean your business always has to run on minimal investment.
 If you are looking for investment or funding to grow your business, check this guide on how to get a business loan.

 Whether you’re using a business loan calculator, planning out how you’ll spend a loan, or how you’ll spend your monthly operating expenses budget, getting a handle on your cash flow is something you need to do before you make any big investment decisions.
 That way, you won’t end up without enough money to cover your next inventory order because you took a big swing and overspent on a Facebook ad campaign.